roman-milk/roman-milk.github.io/a-story-of-forbidden-desire.md

+===

- ****** A Story of Forbidden Desire ****** bydawn1958© "You're not a virgin anymore, my love.
+"You're not a virgin anymore, my love.
 Your snatch belongs to Ronny and you'll love being his sex-slave.
 Whenever he gets horny, I'm going to make sure you satisfy his needs."

  "God, it hurts, sooooo bad... so bad."